-2. Essay portfolio (30%)
+2. Individual Written Essay Portfolio (30%)

 This assessment item aims to further develop the process of writing an academic essay.
-You will be required to write an essay in several interlinked sections over the course of the trimester.
-You will receive formative written feedback from your tutor as you complete each section of the essay.
+Students will be required to write an essay in several interlinked sections over the course of the trimester.
+Formative feedback from your tutor will be supplied as you complete each section of the essay.
 This process will enhance your ability to construct a written assessment task, which is similar in structure and content to written assignments set in your own discipline of study.
 Assessment criteria for the essay portfolio include: satisfactory completion of each assigned task; evidence of responsiveness to feedback; appropriate use of language.